-Read our guide to help you decide between corded, battery, LP, gas, and diesel machines.
+Read our guide to help you decide between corded, battery, LP, gas, and diesel floor cleaning machines.

 Yes!
-It is important to have a high-performance floor cleaning machine you can trust is important to you, which is why we take our recon process seriously.
-You can be certain your used sweeper or scrubber has been thoroughly inspected from top to bottom, from brush deck and squeegee assembly to frame and batteries, and has new replacement parts.
+It is important to have a high-performance floor cleaning machine you can trust, which is why we take our reconditioning process seriously.
+You can be certain your used floor sweeper or scrubber has been thoroughly inspected from top to bottom, from brush deck and squeegee assembly to frame and batteries, and has new replacement parts.
 We can also rebuild a floor scrubber or sweeper that you currently own, which is an economical and environmentally friendly way to upgrade industrial floor cleaning equipment.

 Typically, 1 year labor & 3 years parts.

 Typically, 90 days labor & parts.

 Would you do the dishes without soap?
 Would you wash your hands with just water?
-Something to similarly think about when it comes to cleaning your floors without detergent.
+Think about this when it comes to cleaning your floors without detergent.
 (Hint: using detergent is highly recommended.)
 Learn why scrubbing your floor with detergent will help remove allergens and germs, which can have a positive impact on the health of those in your facility.

 Our floor cleaning professionals are your best resource to help you choose the best detergent based on your floors, but here’s a guide to choosing the best floor detergent that may help you narrow it down.

-Your Operator’s Manual will recommend a service schedule for your floor scrubber or sweeper, but we typically recommend after every 100 hours of use.
+Your Operator’s Manual will recommend a service schedule for your floor scrubber or sweeper, but we typically recommend maintenance after every 100 hours of use.
 We offer a flat rate Planned Maintenance Program on a schedule that can be tailored to your specific equipment needs with Monthly, Quarterly, Annual, and Semi-annual plans.